jonaslindemann/vsmn20/docs/assignment4_eng.md

 ### Organizing controls

-Until now, we have placed the controls approximately.
-To ensure that the controls are placed in a more proper and scalable way, we will use the grid layout and row layout tool.
+Until now, we have placed the controls at approximate locations.
+To ensure that the controls are placed in a more proper and scalable way, we will use the grid layout and row layout tools.

 First, we create a grid layout of labels, text boxes and buttons.
 Select these controls in Qt Designer: